BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Consider Its Noise Level

-The noise factor should be foremost in your consideration when buying a lavalier mic for your DLSR camera.
+The noise factor should be foremost in your consideration when buying a lavalier lapel microphone for your DLSR camera.
 Since Lavalier mics come at relatively low prices, the temptation to settle for cheaper ones would be a great tendency.
-Some omnidirectional mics usually tend to be of low quality and pick up much noise, especially, after weeks of long usage.
+Some omnidirectional mics usually tend to be of low audio quality and pick up much noise, especially, after weeks of long usage.
 In such case, you will be required to minimize its audio input by using software for isolating noise.
 This move to minimize the audio usually sacrifices the low frequencies of audio inputs.
-Hence, it would be good at the onset to go for those lavalier mics that are of quality yet expensive.
+Hence, it would be good at the onset to go for those lavalier mics that are of amazing sound quality yet expensive.